John L. Lewis

+Politically, Lewis was a member of the Republican Party but played a major role in helping Democratic president Franklin D. Roosevelt win a landslide re-election victory in 1936.
+Lewis broke with Roosevelt in 1940 over Roosevelt's support for growing American involvement in World War II.
+He supported Republican businessman Wendell Willkie instead.
+After Willkie lost, Lewis resigned as president of the CIO and withdrew the UMW to join the American Federation of Labor (AFL).
+After the attack on Pearl Harbor, however, Lewis pledged his and his union's full support to the war effort.

 Early life and rise to power

-Lewis was born in or near Cleveland, Lucas County, Iowa (distinct from the present township of Cleveland in Davis County), to Thomas H. Lewis and Ann (Watkins) Lewis, immigrants from Llangurig, Wales.
+John Llewellyn Lewis was born on February 12, 1880 in or near Cleveland, Lucas County, Iowa (distinct from the present township of Cleveland in Davis County), to Thomas H. Lewis and Ann (Watkins) Lewis, immigrants from Llangurig, Wales.
 Cleveland was a company town, built around a coal mine developed one mile east of the town of Lucas.
 His mother and grandparents were members of the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS), and the boy was raised in the church's views regarding alcohol and sexual propriety, as well as a just social order that favored the poor.
 While his maternal grandfather was an RLDS pastor and Lewis periodically donated to his local RLDS church for the rest of his life, there is no definite evidence that he formally joined the Midwestern Mormon denomination.

 Lewis attended three years of high school in Des Moines and at the age of 17 went to work in the Big Hill Mine at Lucas.
 In 1906, Lewis was elected a delegate to the United Mine Workers (UMW) national convention.
 In 1907, he ran for mayor of Lucas and launched a feed-and-grain distributorship.
 Both were failures and Lewis returned to coal mining.

 He moved to Panama, Illinois, where in 1909 he was elected president of the UMW local.
 In 1911 Samuel Gompers, the head of the AFL, hired Lewis as a full-time union organizer.
 Lewis traveled throughout Pennsylvania and the Midwest as an organizer and trouble-shooter, especially in coal and steel districts.